knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'.
-1. Search for 'UPI QR Code Payment for WooCommerce' and install it.
+1. Search for 'UPI QR Code Payment Gateway' and install it.
 1. Or you can upload the `upi-qr-code-payment-for-woocommerce` folder to the `/wp-content/plugins/` directory manually.
-1. Activate UPI QR Code Payment for WooCommerce from your Plugins page.
+1. Activate UPI QR Code Payment Gateway from your Plugins page.
 1. After activation go to 'WooCommerce > Settings > Payments > UPI QR Code'.
 1. Enable options and save changes.